ChemGuy88/cpi/Dataset Guide.md

 Fill me up, butter cup.

+### 2. The Chemical-Protein **Interactions** Dictionary, or lack thereof

+Te Chemical-Protein interaction list from my database (STITCH) has only 7 types of interactions (listed below).
+That means I won't need a dictionary for them.
+For example, when the neural net reads an abstract, the interaction term "binding" is just regular English, so it can use word embedding for it.
+None of the interaction terms seem to be technical terms.
+It's not like "acetaminophen", which needs to be translated (with a dictionary), to Tylenol or something else.
+The interaction terms extracted are a set of 7
+  1. `activation`
+  2. `binding`
+  3. `catalysis`
+  4. `expression`
+  5. `inhibition`
+  6. `reaction`
+  7. `pred_bind`

 ### <a name="ProteinDic"></a> 1.
 The Protein Dictionary

 A file or other object that links STITCH-format **protein** identifiers to any of its synonyms used in the literature.